cherryramatisdev/my_brain/Finished Articles/What can we learn with functional languages, OOP vs Functional.md

 ---
-title: What can we learn with functional language OOP vs Functional
+title: Ending the war or continuing it?
+Let's bring functional programming to OOP codebases
 description: The more time goes by, the more I become a functional programming enthusiast.
 With this article we'll discuss concepts around functional programming to learn in a simple way and propose those concepts to be used even in OOP land!
 tags: programming,beginners,functional
 cover_image: